nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ancs_client/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it either by connecting to an iOS device or by using `nRF Connect for Desktop`_ that emulates an ANCS Server.
+After programming the sample to your development kit, you can test it either by connecting to an iOS device or by using the `Bluetooth Low Energy app`_ that emulates an ANCS Server.

 Testing with an iOS device
 --------------------------